HTML Working Group: Change in working direction

+Collaboration

 In 2004, Mozilla and Opera put forward a plan based on HTML 4, as they wanted to continue the evolution of HTML.
 The plan was not passed.
 Then they decided to form WHATWG, in order to pursue the future of HTML along with W3C’S HTMLWG but in different direction.

 In 2006, WHATWG made a breakthrough while XHTML 2.0 was still impractical.
 As a result, Tim Berners-Lee, the inventor of W3C announced that the W3C's HTMLWG would stop to jointly develop HTML5 with WHATWG.
 Ian Hickson was responsible for both editing the two groups' specifications.

 In October 2009, W3C dismissed the XHTML 2 group.

 Split

 In July 2012, W3C's HTMLWG and WHATWG officially parted ways about working on HTML5.
 WHATWG evolved HTML5 and W3C worked on a more static "snapshot".
 Therefore, there are two versions of HTML5 - one is a "living standard" and the other one is "snapshots".
 The split between two bodies was due to conflicts.

 Regarding fears of this split from the public, then head of WHATWG, Ian Hickson said the split would not be as harmful as people thought.
 "It's certainly possible that the specs will fork, but it's unlikely, or at least, unlikely to happen in a way that is harmful."

 In his opinion, possible conflicts will lead to a more precise standard.
 And "Browser vendors will just know to use the more precise one."